artgins/yunetas/kernel/c/root-linux-ext-libs/README.rst

 The external libraries will be integrated in the yuneta kernel as static libraries.

-To avoid conflicts with other versions of libuv and jannson installed in your host, the libraries will be deployed in ``/yuneta/development/outputs/lib`` and the include files in ``/yuneta/development/outputs/include``.
+To avoid conflicts with other versions of libuv and jansson installed in your host, the libraries will be deployed in ``/yuneta/development/outputs/lib`` and the include files in ``/yuneta/development/outputs/include``.